Designing the Pickup Experience in the United States

 Improves overall browsing experience

-People use different map platforms to navigate their way in the United States unlike here in India where the go to app is the Google Maps.
+People use different map platforms to navigate their way in the United States

 Impact